alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/audios/2020/2020-08-06-misguidance-of-sufi-ibn-arabi.md

 ---
 layout: post
-title: "Revealing the misguidance of the Sufi scholar Ibn 'Arabi"
+title: Revealing the misguidance of the Sufi scholar Ibn 'Arabi
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-source: "Fatawa Nur 'Ala al-Darb vol 3"
+source: Fatawa Nur 'Ala al-Darb vol 3
 mp3: https://files.zadapps.info/binbaz.org.sa/fatawa/nour_3la_aldarb/nour_718/nour_71815.mp3
 link: https://cutt.ly/rdGfqSg
-hijri: "Dhul-Hijjah 16, 1441"
+hijri: '1441-12-16'
 date: 2020-08-06
 lang: en
 active: audios
-category: [audios, sects]
+category:
+- audios
+- sects
-tags: [ibn-baz]
+tags:
+- ibn-baz
 type: audios
-summary: "Sufism has different branches, and its followers are, mostly, Mubtadi's.
+summary: Sufism has different branches, and its followers are, mostly, Mubtadi's.
   They have invocations and acts of worship that have no basis in the Qur'an or the Sunnah.
-One of the Sufis is Ibn 'Arabi."
+One of the Sufis is Ibn 'Arabi.
 muftis:
   shaykh:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 ---

 ### Question:
 A questioner from the Syrian Arab Republic asks: I am inquiring about Sufis and their reality and superstitions, because we hear a lot about them, especially what is written in the books of Muhyiddin ibn 'Arabi the Sufi.
 Please guide us.
 May Allah reward you with the best.